-There will also be a Voluntary Kash Players Pool Game for those who are interested.
-The game is net individual score for the nine holes.
-Please bring $10 cash if you want in on this game-half goes to the military charity pool and half to prize the top three individual net scores and ties.
+There will also be a Voluntary Kash Game available for those who want a bit more skin in the game. $10 entry-half the money goes to the charity the other half to prize the top individual net scores for the 9 holes.

 Sign up for a fun evening of golf and eventualities by klicking on the Kasper’s Image below.

 The traditional July 4th weekend Woodmont Match Play Club Championships were kontested in hot and sultry conditions this year.
 Lots of new faces finished with the trophies in hand in the Championship and Flighted Divisions as the quality of play over the three days was as hot as the temperature in the shade.

 Twenty-one players, including two Keepers, tried to qualify for the 16 spots in the Championship Flight.
 Low medalist, representing the young and capable, was Jack Klein who finished the 27 holes at 119.
 Keith Eig and Mike Fisher from our troops made it through to the round of 16 to earn an extra 100 Kup Points each before falling in the first round.